Mirror, Mirror on the Wall, Who’s the Fairest One of All?

-Lessons from the secondary dominica, according to the ordinary form of the Roman Rite:
+Lessons from the primary feria, according to the ordinary form of the Roman Rite:

 Lessons from the dominica,** according to the extraordinary form of the Roman Rite:

 • Psalm 27: 7.

 • Mark 7: 31-37.